saylent/WeatherApp/README.md

 # Coding Exercise

-Node JS/Angular/React app which shows posts for a website.
+Create an application that shows posts for a website using an external API.

 ### Notes